UCF/Athena-Project/index.md

             <div class="card-block">
                 <h2 class="card-title">Athena Framework</h2>
                 <p class="badge badge-success">In Progress</p>
                 <p>The Athena Framework makes up the base of the entire suite of tools.
-Based on <a href="https://v4-alpha.getbootstrap.com/" target="_blank">Bootstrap 4</a>, the framework will include most of the funtionality developers and contents editors have come to expect of Bootstrap.
-The base bootstrap styles will be updated to conform to the UCF Brand by default, with additional varients for flexibility.</p>
+Based on <a href="https://v4-alpha.getbootstrap.com/" target="_blank">Bootstrap 4</a>, the framework will include most of the functionality developers and content editors have come to expect of Bootstrap.
+The base Bootstrap styles will be updated to conform to the UCF Brand by default, with additional variants for flexibility.</p>
                 <p>For more information or to follow the development of the framework, visit the project's GitHub repository.</p>
                 <a href="https://github.com/UCF/Athena-Framework/" target="_blank" class="btn btn-primary">Visit on GitHub</a>
             </div>